 In the history of broadcasting, there has never been a children's television series that has lasted 40 years.
 Sesame Street is almost on its 50th year!
 So, let's discover the secrets to its success by meeting the pioneers.
 Go behind the scenes and talk with the producers about Muppets, music, and special effects.
 Be in front of the camera with the talent as actors or puppeteers.
 Find out from the researchers what works and why.
 Enjoy nostalgic moments such as Big Bird's experiences, Henson's Muppets, and the game, "One of These Things is Not Like the Others."
 Then, travel internationally to the Netherlands, Germany, South Africa, Russia, and the Latin American countries to explore different productions of Sesame Street.

 Journey with me now for an exciting adventure!
-You'll meet famous people such as Joan Cooney, who's responsible for the creation of Sesame Street.
-Caroll Spinney, who plays Big Bird and Oscar the Grouch too, and tells you how the Grouch got his voice.
+You'll meet famous people such as Joan Cooney, who is responsible for the creation of Sesame Street.
+Caroll Spinney, who plays Big Bird and Oscar the Grouch too, tells you how the Grouch got his voice.
 Producer Jon Stone, called "the soul of Sesame Street," talks about humor, puppets, and keeping the show fresh.
 Jane Henson, wife and creative partner of Jim Henson, shares their thinking on the role of fantasy in a children's show.
 Long-time Actor Bob McGrath talks about acting with Oscar the Grouch.
 Emily Perl Kingsley, writer since 1970, brings special education to the forefront with her son, Jason.
 And Jeff Moss, known for his popular song "Rubber Duckie," gets down to basics on songwriting and scriptwriting.